andrewbernard/lys/README.md

 is a non trivial problem (but solved by my flatten-ly utility).

 #### Development
+Refer to [Development Notes](Development-Notes.md) for technical discussion of current issues.

 See [TODO](TODO.md) for current status and topics.

 The Guile 1.8 reference manual is